-2019 saw the continuance of meeting or exceeding targets for all the performance indicators for Lakeland Power Distribution Ltd. (LPDL).
+2020 saw the continuance of meeting or exceeding most targets for the performance indicators for Lakeland Power Distribution Ltd. (LPDL).
 LPDL's internal drivers focus on safety and customer service including reliability.
 Capital projects focus on the improvement of the distribution system leading to system reliability while customer service focus is on improved customer interaction all while managing costs.